ferdinand-swoboda/folo/README.md

   implicit conversion of `FOO.FIELD` to `BAR.FIELD`).
 - Supports circular references.
 - Supports adding extra (non-table) fields to entities.

-## Limitations/Potential improvements

-- Make use of Java modules (introduced in Java 9).
-- Investigate nullness annotations (e.g. `javax.annotations`, `org.jspecify`).
-- Investigate `@Contract` annotations (`org.jetbrains`).
-- Only primary / foreign keys of (Java) type `long` are supported i.e. no composite or UUID keys.
-- Relation mapping does not work for entities that are not based on a table in the DB schema.

 ## Example usage